 The review has concluded that there would be a benefit to bringing back in house some non-transactional elements whilst retaining the current transactional services within the partnership.
-Finance transferred in October 2023.
-Facilities Management and HR transfer on 2nd April 2024.
-Notice has now been given to Hampshire County Council as the host employer that further non-transactional elements will transfer, including recruitment and procurement.
+Finance and Recruitment transferred in October 2023.
+Facilities Management and HR transferred on 2nd April 2024.
+Procurement, Occupational Health and Wellbeing transferred back in February 2025.
+There are plans to transfer Recruitment Onboarding, which includes the recruitment system, in 2026.
+The transactional services relating to payroll, payments to suppliers and debtors remain within the Shared Services arrangement.